 One of the key findings of the report is that over the last three cohorts, aspiration has increased in terms of student’s attitudes towards every education pathway.
-This year for example, 16% of the Year 13 cohort created an Oxbridge shortlist, compared to just 12% in 2017, and 59% included a Russell Group university in their shortlists - a 5% increase from 2017.
+In 2019, 16% of the Year 13 cohort created an Oxbridge shortlist, compared to just 12% in 2017, and 59% included a Russell Group university in their shortlists – a 5% increase from 2017.

 Students from low-participation areas are less likely to consider a prestigious university than their peers

 Despite this overall increase in aspiration, however, there appears to be a material difference between independent school students and state school students when it comes to considering prestigious universities, and an even greater difference between independent school students and those from the lowest-participation areas (students from POLAR4 Q1 and Q2).